RaceClocker supports various race start formats that are common across many sports. Our start options are:

 The user account information is available from the user name in the to right of the screen.
 User name and the email address on the account can be updated via self-service.
 Changing the email adress requires verification of the new address.

 RaceClocker is free to use for all basic features.
 For coaches or clubs running small events we have our 'Free' plan.
 For large club events we offer an 'Essentials' plan with up to 100 participants per race and more features.
 Commercial events and professional timing companies or race organisers we support with our 'Premium' plan.
-More detail can be found here.
+More detailcan be found here.
 In the user profile you can find, change or extend your current subscription at any time.

 You can delete your account and all associated data via the user profile.
 Before you do so make sure to archive your races via the Excel download options.
 We will delete all data when you remove your account and won't have an option to recover it later.